 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing educational services outside China.
 Our offshore holding companies are not educational institutions and do not provide educational services outside China.
 In addition, in the PRC, foreign ownership of high schools for students in grade ten to twelve is restricted and foreign ownership of primary and middle schools for students in grades one to nine is prohibited.
 As a result, our offshore holding companies are not allowed to directly own and operate schools in China.
 We conduct substantially all of our education business in China through a series of contractual arrangements with New Oriental China and its schools and subsidiaries and New Oriental China's shareholder.
-These contractual arrangements enable us to (1) have power to direct the activities that most significantly affect the economic performance of New Oriental China and its schools and subsidiaries in consideration for the services provided by our wholly-owned subsidiaries in China; and (3) have an exclusive option to purchase all or part of the equity interests in New Oriental China to transfer all or part of the equity interest in New Oriental China to another PRC person or entity designated by us at any time in our discretion.
+These contractual arrangements enable us to (1) have power to direct the activities that most significantly affect the economic performance of New Oriental China and its schools and subsidiaries; (2) receive substantially all of the economic benefits from New Oriental China and its schools and subsidiaries in consideration for the services provided by our wholly-owned subsidiaries in China; and (3) have an exclusive option to purchase all or part of the equity interests in New Oriental China to tanother PRC person or entity designated by us at any time in our discretion.
 For a description of these contractual arrangements, see "Item 4.
-Information on the Company-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Schools and Subsidiaries in China to transfer all or part of the equity interest in New Oriental China to another PRC person or entity designated by us at any time in our discretion.
+Information on the Company-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Schools and subsidiaries in New Oriental China to another PRC person or entity designated by us at any time in our discretion.
 For a description of these contractual arrangements, see "Item 4.
-Information on the Company-C. Orga
+Information on the Company-C. Organizational